 Here’s how the liquid house wrap looked after application:

 A building’s ceiling is often one of its largest thermal bridges, or areas where heat loss occurs.
 To maximize energy efficiency, Peckham Architecture doubles the recommended ceiling insulation.
 After we insulated our concrete slab, erected SIPs and applied the house wrap, we insulated the ceiling of our green building.
 The 18-inch ceiling cavity contains blown in cellulose, a recycled paper product treated with borax to protect from infestations.

 Learn more in Episode 5 of our Green Building Series:

 Ready to begin your own deep green building or renovation?
-Peckham Architecture offers prospective clients a free initial meeting of up to 1 hour.
+A 1-hour consultation with Peckham Architecture includes project meeting notes, cost estimate and fee proposal for $250.

 Contact us today to see what’s possible: 573.777.4444

 NEXT: Energy saving advantages of ductless heating and cooling